 Credits Admission Requirements High School Only And/or 1-5 Transferrable College Credits Transcripts (Required) 1.
 Secondary (high school) transcript, documenting no less than 75% of the coursework needed for degree completion, with an unweighted grade point average (GPA) of 2.75 or above.
 Degree-bearing transcript must be submitted when conferred.
 If final transcript negatively impacts admissibility, acceptance status may be rescinded or modified to include specifications.
 2. Degree-bearing, secondary (high school) transcript: a.
-Traditional campus: An unweighted GPA of 2.75 (Fall 2012, Spring 2013, Summer 2013) or an unweighted GPA of 3.00 or above (Fall 2013 and forward) I Home school transcripts from a state that recognizes home schooling as a valid secondary school option.
+Traditional campus: An unweighted GPA of 3.00 or above Home school transcripts from a state that recognizes home schooling as a valid secondary school option.
 Students who reside in a state without home schooling as a valid secondary school option will be Accepted with Specifications. b.
 Non-Traditional campus: An unweighted GPA of 2.75 or above Home school transcripts from a state that recognizes home schooling as a valid secondary school option.
 Students who reside in a state without home schooling as a valid secondary school option.
 Students who reside in a state without home schooling as a valid secondary school option.
 Students who reside in a state without home schooling as a valid secondary school option will be Accepted with Specifications.
-3. General Education Development (GED):

-Credits Admission Requirements a.
-Traditional campus: Cumulative score of 3000 or above (2002 Series or later) on the tests of General Education Development (GED); and transcripts of all credit-bearing course work.
-Cumulative score of 258 or above (tests preceding 2002 Series) on the tests of GED; and transcripts of all credit-bearing course work b.
+General Education Development (GED): a.
+Traditional campus: Cumulative score of 3000 or above (2002 Series or later) on the tests of General

+Credits Admission Requirements Education Development (GED); and transcripts of all credit-bearing course work.
+Cumulative score of 258 or above (tests preceding 2002 Series) on the tests of GED; and transcripts o all credit-bearing course work b.
 Non-Traditional campus: Cumulative score of 2750 or above (2002 Series or later) on the tests of General Education Development (GED); and transcripts of all credit-bearing course work.
-Cumulative score of 258 or above (tests preceding 2002 Series) on the tests of GED; and transcripts of all credit bearing course work. all credit-bearing course work Test Scores (Optional) Composite score of 19 or above on the ACT.
-GCU ACT code is 0092 Composite score of 920 or above (1600 point scale) or 1380 or above (2400 point scale) on the Scholastic Aptitude Test (SAT).
-GCU SAT code is 03172 Based on the competitive nature of attending the traditional campus, and the limited student enrollment, students attending the main campus must have a 3.0 high school GPA to be fully accepted.
+Cumulative score of 258 or above (tests preceding 2002 Series) on the tests of GED; and transcripts o all credit-bearing course work Test Scores (Optional) 1.
+Composite score of 19 or above on the ACT.
+GCU ACT code is 0092 2.
+Composite score of 920 or above (1600 point scale) or 1380 or above (2400 point scale) on the Scholastic Aptitude Test (SAT).
+GCU SAT code is 4331.
+Based on the competitive nature of attending the traditional campus, and the limited student enrollment, students attending the main campus must have a 3.0 high school GPA to be fully accepted.
 Applicants who cannot provide official copies of their secondary (high school) transcripts from an accredited high school or of a completed GED and do not have any post-secondary transferable credits may be admitted based on Self-Certification of completion of High School Diploma or GED (excludes Tennessee residents).
 Applicants admitted under this condition will be Accepted with Specifications and may be selected for verification of HS diploma or GED.
 6-24 Transferrable College Credits Post-secondary (college) transcript(s) with an unweighted GPA of 2.75 or above 25-90 Transferrable College Credits Post-secondary (college) transcript(s) with an unweighted GPA of 2.25 or above.

-Credits Admission Requirements 2 nd Bachelor Post-secondary (college) transcript(s) with an unweighted GPA of 2.00 or above.
+2 nd Bachelor Post-secondary (college) transcript(s) with an unweighted GPA of 2.00 or above.